GitHub Pages Deployment

 For a minimal configuration, add the following to your

 deploy: provider: pages skip_cleanup: true github_token: $GITHUB_TOKEN # Set in the settings page of your repository, as a secure variable keep_history: true on: branch: master

 true, otherwise Travis CI will delete all the files created during the build, which will probably delete what you are trying to upload.

 you’ll want to pass it to Travis securely in your repository

 or via encrypted variables in

 local_dir: Directory to push to GitHub Pages, defaults to current directory.
-Can be specified as an absolute path or a relative path from the current directory
+Can be specified as an absolute path or a relative path from the current directory.

 fqdn: Optional, sets a custom domain for your website, defaults to no custom domain support.